Chiropractic for Pregnancy and Pediatric in Waterloo

 Dr. Michelle Wattier has been certified since 2003 in a special chiropractic technique caring for pregnant mothers called the Webster Technique, developed by Dr. Larry Webster in 1976.
 Dr. Webster wanted to develop an adjustment “for laboring women to help with the ease of birth.”
 He worked diligently with pregnant women developing this technique in hopes of offering them an easier delivery than his daughter had. ( https://icpa4kids.com/about/our-story/larry-webster-dc )

 Not all chiropractors are certified in this technique and proper training and certification are very important.
 You can be sure that your Webster Certified Chiropractor has been properly trained in the technique by an international organization recognized far beyond the chiropractic profession.
 Your doctor’s relationship to the ICPA demonstrates ongoing education and commitment to the families they serve.
-Dr. Wattier has been a member of the International Chiropractic Pediatric Association ( www.icpa4kids.org) since 2002, received her Webster Technique certification in 2003, awarded her fellowship in 2004, and continues to stay up to date with their ongoing continuing education classes.
-Dr. Michelle is currently working with the ICPA towards her next certification by the Academy Council of Chiropractic Pediatrics.
-She is also an active member of the Association of Pre and Perinatal Psychology and Health (APPPAH) and working through their Pre-Natal and Peri-Natal Educator (PPNE) Certificate Program.
+Dr. Wattier has been a member of the International Chiropractic Pediatric Association ( www.icpa4kids.org) since 2002, received her Webster Technique certification in 2003, awarded her fellowship with the ICPA in 2004, and continues to stay up to date with their ongoing continuing education classes.
+Dr. Michelle Wattier is also the only chiropractor in the Cedar Valley area to be certified by the Academy Council of Chiropractic Pediatrics.
+She is also an active member of the Association of Pre and Perinatal Psychology and Health (APPPAH) and currently working on a Pre-Natal and Peri-Natal Educator (PPNE) Certificate Program.

 Chiropractic care during pregnancy can provide numerous benefits!